codebasebo/ETHENA.PUMP/README.md

 ## Frontend

-The frontend of this project is built using modern JavaScript frameworks and libraries.
-It provides a user-friendly interface for interacting with the Pump Fun application.
+The frontend of this project is built with modern JavaScript frameworks and libraries, offering an intuitive interface for interacting with Ethena.Pump.

-### Key Features
+## Key Features:

-- **Responsive Design**: The frontend is designed to be responsive.
+Responsive Design: Fully adaptable for use on mobile, tablet, and desktop devices.
-- **User Authentication**: Integration with Moralis for user authentication and management.
+User Authentication: Powered by Moralis, ensuring secure and seamless user login and wallet integration.
-- **Real-time Data**: Fetches and displays real-time data from the blockchain.
+Real-time Blockchain Data: Displays live token prices, transaction data, and supply dynamics.
-- **Interactive UI**: Provides an interactive user interface with smooth transitions and animations.
+Interactive UI: Provides a visually appealing interface with smooth animations and transitions.

 ### Technologies Used